ALCHEMY...SILK PURSE FROM SOW'S EAR !

 My main concern would be the rifles bore condition.
 There is no economical fix for a rusted out bore.
 Fortunately many brought in were still in cosmoline, which is the trade name for a generic class of rust preventatives, conforming to MIL-C-11796C Class 3, from overseas caches and never fired.

 The SKS is a well made rifle with the basic parts being machined, not stamped sheet metal like the AK 47.
 In addition, they field strip easily for cleaning and maintenance.
 Many of these guns never had a round through them.
 They were in storage.
 I guess the right revolution didn't come along.
+The money revolution came along as they had guns and we had money.
+Guns made by literal slave labor were bringing hundreds of dollars.

 I wanted something of a brush gun or utility gun when sitting out there in the rain waiting for the rust to collapse the steel tree stand.
 So the caliber and pricing of the SKS seemed to fit in place.
 So we did some AP&W magic and came up with our version.